stackbit-projects/tylerwillis-9c92f/content/pages/index.md

   - type: hero_section
     title: '"Tyler is a skilled optimist."'
     subtitle: >-
-      Skilled optimism is about believing we can acquire and use skills to make the world a better place.
+      Skilled optimism is the belief that people can acquire and use skills to make the world a better place.
     actions:
       - label: Contact Me
         url: /contact